jhhest/100-days-of-code/log.md

 - This github Repository.
 - https://www.freecodecamp.org/jan@vanhest.work
 - linkedIn Profile
+### Day 6:
+- It is quite amazing that redux can be explained in so many ways.
+It is difficult to find good sources in which you feel that you are really getting wiser.
+- I received some nice examples of udemy courses to find some guidance.
+Next week I will see how I can implement this in a project.
+I also want to publish a bit more on github.
+So it's going to be a good brainstorming session.
+- It is difficult to produce a good satisfying a good result.
+There is no lack of motivation, but motivation is not enough.
+You also need a focus. # 100DaysOfCode is a fun, enjoyable way to balance this.
+Will i work on a course?
+Will i come up with project for on my own.
+Will i look for a collaboration?
+- I wonder how other people do this.
+How do you deal with the free time that a pandamie like corona offers.
+It can be quite depressing, especially when you're out of work.
+But it also offers many possibilities, time for yourself and work on your creativity while keeping boundaries.

+On to week 2!

 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)